Content is the number one focus of each and every blog, no matter which niche you have chosen.

 Even if you change 1-2 ingredients, it’s frowned on to not provide credit (at least say “this recipe was inspired by x”).
 You need to make sure you aren’t infringing on copyright or it can lead to legal issues.

 When it comes to displaying your recipes, there are a few plugins you can use to help.
-Here is a good article that shows some options.

 The SEO info below has been added to a single post for easy reference here.